raul-dunca/acsc_2025_quals/rev/dupre.md

 done
 ```

 This is the logic of the binary, which basically decodes the given input using base64 and evaluates the result as a shell command.
-To execute any command, I had to use the command substitutions syntax like: `$(ls)` (which would get evaluated, and the output will be echoed) and then encode it in base64.
+To execute any instruction, I had to use the command substitutions syntax like: `$(ls)` (which would get evaluated, and the output will be echoed) and then encode it in base64.
 Since the flag is in the environment variables, I had to send: `JChlbnYp` (decoded: `$(env)`)

 `dach2025{3uRorUnNeR5_ARe_NO7_7h3_83S7_2ugmtetxvexn0p0b}`